illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Open issues:** Specific requirements for a password to be valid (at least 8 characters, a number, etc.)?
 Password confirmation step to ensure it is entered correctly?

+**Use case:** Change E-mail Address

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** Change the e-mail address associated with the players current account.

+**Preconditions:** The program is on the Edit Information page, and ready to change the e-mail.

+**Trigger:** The player initiates changing the e-mail associated with the account.

+**Scenario:**
+1. Player selects the option to change the e-mail.
+2. Click on the text box marked e-mail.
+3. Player types in the new e-mail address.
+4. Press Enter.
+5. Once submitted, verified to be a unique e-mail address on the server and added to player profile.

+**Post conditions:** Profile is updated to have the new e-mail address associated with the account.

+**Exceptions:**
+1. Invalid e-mail address.
+2. E-mail address is already associated with another profile.

+**Priority:** Medium Priority.
+Not essential for profile function but may add to player experience.

+**When available:** Available on the Edit Information page.

+**Frequency of use:** Low, only used when player wants to change their username.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** New e-mail entered is searched up on the Profile server.
+An error is thrown if the e-mail address is associated with an already created profile.

+**Open issues:** Limits to number of e-mail changes?

+**Use case:** Change Username

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** Change a username associated with the players current account.

+**Preconditions:** The program is on the Edit Information page, and ready to change the username.

+**Trigger:** The player initiates changing the username for the account.

+**Scenario:**
+1. Player selects the option to change the username.
+2. Click on the text box marked username.
+3. Player types in the new username.
+4. Press Enter.
+5. Once submitted, verified to be a unique username in the system and then added to player profile to replace old username.

+**Post conditions:** Profile is updated to have the new unique username attached to it.

+**Exceptions:**
+1. Username is already associated with another profile.
+2. Invalid username.

+**Priority:** Medium Priority.
+Not essential for profile function but may add to player experience.

+**When available:** Available on the Edit Information page.

+**Frequency of use:** Low, only used when player wants to change their username.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** New username is searched on the Profile server and stored if valid.
+An error is thrown if the username is associated with an already existing profile.

+**Open issues:** Limits to amount of username changes?
+Any restrictions to the username itself?

+**Use case:** Change Password

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** Change the password associated with the players current account.

+**Preconditions:** The program is on the Edit Information page, and ready to change the password.

+**Trigger:** The player initiates changing the password for the account.

+**Scenario:**
+1. Player selects the option the change the password.
+2. Click on the text box marked password.
+3. Player types in the new password.
+4. Press Enter.
+5. Once submitted, verified to be a unique username in the system and then added to player profile to replace the old password.

+**Post conditions:** Profile is updated to have the new password attached to it.

+**Exceptions:**
+1. Invalid password.

+**Priority:** Medium Priority.
+Not essential for profile function but may add to player experience.

+**When available:** Available on the Edit Information page.

+**Frequency of use:** Low, only used when player wants to change their password.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** New entered password is stored on the Profile server.

+**Open issues:** Password confirmation step to ensure correct entry?
+Restrictions to the password itself?

 **Use case:** Search for Other Users